Petal Search: Third-party App Stores

+When a user searches for an app, Petal Search includes results from "trusted" app stores.

+This feature is integrated with the AppGallery.

 Design

 Petal Search’s logo design is based on the shape of a magnifying glass.

 The main focus is currently to develop the service for mobile devices, therefore its design is rooted in a “mobile-first” approach.

-It also offers a “dark mode” option.
+It also offers a "dark mode" option.

 Availability

-Petal Search is active in different markets around the world, currently focusing its operations in European countries.
-Mainly in Spain and Turkey.
+Petal Search is active in different markets around the world, currently focusing its operations in European countries, mainly in Spain and Turkey.

 As of November 2021, Petal Search supports 55 languages and is available in 170 countries and regions around the world.
 Currently, Petal Search application is available to download in Huawei AppGallery and Apple App Store.